The Best Beaches in Indonesia for Your Island-Hopping Adventure

 With over 17,000 islands in the archipelago, Indonesia has no shortage of beaches.
 From the savannahs of Komodo to the historically significant Spice Islands, there’s something new to discover on every shore.

-Aboard the Aqua Blu, guests are able to seek out their ideal tropical getaway — whether the day calls for underwater adventures or a sun-soaked siesta.
+Aboard our Indonesia cruises, guests are able to seek out their ideal tropical getaway — whether the day calls for underwater adventures or a sun-soaked siesta.
 As we go island-hopping, there’ll be plenty of opportunities to indulge in Indonesia’s diverse range of experiences.

 Guests will find that there’s a lot more to beaches than just sand and water.
 They all have their unique stories to tell, whether it’s through rare wildlife, stunning backdrops, or artifacts of a past long gone.